tsifrer/python-twitch-client/docs/api/users.rst

         Checks if a specified user follows a specified channel.

-        :param string/int user_id: User ID
+        :param 'string user_id: User ID
-        :param string/int channel_id: ID of the channel you want to check if user is following
+        :param 'string channel_id: ID of the channel you want to check if user is following

     .. classmethod:: follow_channel(user_id, channel_id, notifications)

         Adds a specified user to the followers of a specified channel.

-        :param string/int user_id: User ID
+        :param 'string user_id: User ID
-        :param string/int channel_id: ID of the channel you want user to follow
+        :param 'string channel_id: ID of the channel you want user to follow
         :param boolean notifications: If true, the user gets email or push notifications when the channel goes live.
 Default False.